efecanahmetoglu/ingMedium-nifi-customProcessor/README.md

 # ingMedium-nifi-customProcessor
-Thir repository include custom Apache Nifi processor.
+This repository includes a custom Apache Nifi processor.